dataGriff/XMLSQL/ReadMe.md

 SELECT @xml;
 GO

---6.5 Declare Variable with Schema Validation for Invalid Data = Fails --Invalid because have extra node of DogColour not defined in the schema DECLARE @xml XML (import.XMLDogKennelArrival) =
+PRINT '6.5 Declare Variable with Schema Validation for invalid data and it fails';
+PRINT 'It is invalid because it has an extra node of DogColour not defined in the schema';
+DECLARE @xml XML (import.XMLDogKennelArrival) =
 N'<Dog xmlns="DogNameSpace">
   <DogName>Harvey</DogName>